5 of the best places to see the Northern Lights in Europe

 Of course, the main reason to go to Rovaniemi is the Northern Lights.
 Visible for roughly 200 nights a year in Finland, the odds are in your favour for a glimpse of them here.

 There are loads of ways to hunt for the Lights, from snowshoeing to cross-country skiing.
-Or, for something slightly more relaxing, why not go on an Aurora Borealis autumn picnic?
-You’ll be driven by snowmobile across a frozen lake and into the snowy forest and enjoy some nibbles and hot drinks around a bonfire under the open (and hopefully aurora-filled) skies.
+How about searching for the aurora from a sleigh?
+You’ll be driven by snowmobile across a frozen lake and into the snowy forest where you can enjoy some nibbles and hot drinks around a bonfire under the open (and hopefully aurora-filled) skies.